-The primary mission of the Legal Assistance Section, Office of the Legal Advisor, is to provide individualized legal support and personal transition information to HQ personnel and their dependents.
+The Legal Assistance Section, Office of the Legal Advisor, provides individualized legal support and personal transition information to HQ personnel and their dependents.

 Legal and Personal Transition Information